 - You can only do ONE Restocking the Market Quest per day.
 So it will take you 8 Days to complete the Helping Hand Deed.

 I am totally awful at this event!
 Farmer Maggot is famous for his mushrooms and Hobbit’s love to try to sneak into his field and steal some!
 So that is your aim!
 In the time the event runs, you have to pick 8 mushrooms and avoid Farmer Maggot’s dogs – Grip, Fang and Wolf!

-To get the 10 Token rewards you have to avoid the dogs until the round is over.
-Simply getting 8 Mushrooms doesn’t guarantee you the subsequent 10!
+- To get the quest’s 10 Token reward you have to avoid the dogs until the round is over.

 If you succeeed however you’ll have earned a minimum of 18 Tokens and likely 20+.
 And the Mushroom Hunt only has a 1-hour Cool-Down, so keep repeating it if you enjoy it!

 An event with a wide variety of activities, the LOTRO Farmer’s Faire is a really fun festival to attend.
-And with the 2017 Faire, you can earn enough tokens to get the Goat Mount (a Goat being essential when you hit the Mines of Moria).
-Tokens are pretty easy to rack up in this event, so kick back and enjoy!
+And with the 2019 Faire, you can easily earn enough tokens to get the Goat Mount (a Goat being essential when you hit the Mines of Moria).
+Tokens are pretty easy to rack up in this event, so kick back, relax and enjoy!